 - Let cool and then decorate with royal icing.
 Or leave them plain and sprinkle some sugar only.

 These cookies keep well if wrapped tightly in plastic.
 You can also have fun adding flavours like chocolate chips or ginger.

 Get baking.
 Full hearts abound.
-If you need more prompts, you know where you can find them.
-My book, with love and sugar, is full of baking ideas.
-Order it here in the link above.
+If you need more prompts, you know where you can find them: with love and sugar, my food memoir is full of baking ideas.
+Order it today via email email@example.com.